MSc Aerospace Engineering

 Lightweight Structures

-The Lightweight Structures track focuses on the analysis and development of lightweight materials and structures for more efficient mechanical solutions and products.
+The Lightweight Structures track focuses on analysing and developing lightweight materials and structures for more efficient mechanical solutions and products.
 Functionality per weight is a simple but highly relevant measure of efficiency since reduced weight can enable improved performance, more cost-effective production and reduce material consumption and environmental impact.
 The track mainly emphasises fibre composites, including non-metallic materials and sandwich structures, since such materials are often used in applications with extreme requirements.
-You will develop knowledge and skills in analysis, design, optimisation, materials, manufacturing and testing of lightweight materials and structures.
+You will develop knowledge and skills in analysis, design, optimisation, manufacturing and testing of lightweight materials and structures.

 Space